flathub-infra/documentation/docs/03-for-team-members/01-review.md

-# App Review
+# Review

-All submitted applications are reviewed to meet the [App Requirements](/docs/for-app-authors/app-requirements).
+All submitted applications are reviewed to meet the [App Requirements](/docs/for-app-authors/requirements).
 These reviews happen via comments on PR’s where we also have [labels](https://github.com/flathub/flathub/labels) to make note the status of a PR which is useful when no actions have happened over a long period.

 Once a PR has been reviewed and is ready to be merged you should use the github action on the review repo with the /merge and /merge:beta commands.
 Any @names after the command will be invited as collaborators to the repository.